craigtp/PersonalStudy/Books.md

 Working Effectively With Legacy Code                                                                  |
 Agile Principles, Patterns, and Practices in C#                                                       |
 Design Patterns: Elements of Reusable Object-Oriented Software                                        |
-Patterns Of Enterprise Application Architecture                                                       |
 Peopleware: Productive Projects and Teams (3rd Edition)                                               |
 The Mythical Man-Month: Essays on Software Engineering (Anniversary Edition)                          |
 Growing Object-Oriented Software Guided by Tests                                                      |
-Release It!: Design and Deploy Production-Ready Software 2nd Edition                                  |
 Dependency Injection In .NET                                                                          |
 Refactoring to patterns                                                                               |
 AngularJS Succinctly                                                                                  |